-There were two cases in the stops that we reviewed for Paragraphs 25 and 54 in which the passenger was contacted, which required that the passengers be issued Incidental Contact Receipts.
-In one case, the passenger was properly issued an Incidental Contact Receipt.
-The one case that did not meet compliance with this requirement is described in detail below.
+There were four cases identified in the stops that we reviewed for Paragraphs 25 and 54 in which the passenger was contacted, which required that the passenger be issued either an Incidental Contact Receipt, a citation, or a warning.
+There were three cases that we identified potential compliance issues with, which are described in detail below.
+AIU identified the same issues during their inspections of traffic stop data and AIU has requested that BIO Action Forms are generated by the Districts regarding the identified issues.

-• A White male driver was stopped for a speeding violation.
-The vehicle was occupied by a Black male passenger.
-The deputy obtained the name of the passenger and conducted a records check.
-The deputy listed the reason for contacting the passenger was that he was a witness to the driver's behavior during the criminal speeding event.
+- A Black male driver was stopped for a failure to signal a turn.
+The vehicle was occupied by a Black female passenger.
+The deputy conducted a records check of the passenger.
+The VSCF indicates that there was no contact with the passenger.
+The passenger was not provided with an Incidental Contact Receipt. - A Latino driver was stopped for a speeding violation.
+The vehicle was occupied by two Latina passengers.
+The deputy obtained the name of one of the passengers to determine if she had a valid driver's license and conducted a records check.
+The passenger was not provided with an Incidental Contact Receipt. - A Latina driver was stopped for driving with an expired registration.
+The vehicle was occupied by a Latino passenger.
+The deputy obtained the name of the passenger to determine if he had a valid driver's license and conducted a records check.
 The passenger was not provided with an Incidental Contact Receipt.
-The driver was issued a citation for a misdemeanor speeding violation.

 As noted in some of the cases above, deputies have not been consistent in preparing and providing passengers with Incidental Contact Receipts during traffic stops in which the passenger is contacted and asked by the deputy to provide identification.
-Supervisors should identify such omissions during their reviews of the VSCFs and take corrective action.
+It was noted during this reporting period that in two incidents, a Non-Traffic Contact Form was prepared when an Incidental Contact Receipt should have been prepared and provided to the passengers.
+Supervisors should identify such errors and omissions during their reviews of the VSCFs and take corrective action.
 During previous site visits, we discussed with MCSO that we have noted an increase in the number of passengers being contacted and not being provided with an Incidental Contact Receipt.

-MCSO has informed us that the TraCS system has been modified so that when a deputy prepares the Vehicle Stop Contact Form and uses the passenger contact field, a prompt will appear to instruct the deputy to prepare the Incidental Contact Receipt.
-The addition of this prompt will hopefully resolve this issue and reinforce MCSO's policy requirement as it relates to the form.
-During the third reporting period of 2018, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 36% of the cases.
-During the last reporting period of 2018, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 13% of the cases.
-During the first and second reporting periods of 2019, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 40% and 45% of the cases, respectively.
-MCSO has improved in this area of compliance during the previous reporting period.
-During the third quarter of 2019,
+MCSO has previously informed us that the TraCS system was modified so that when a deputy prepares the Vehicle Stop Contact Form and uses the passenger contact field, a prompt will appear to instruct the deputy to prepare the Incidental Contact Receipt.
+MCSO has recently informed us that the modifications to the TraCS system are still in the development and review stages, along with other modifications to the TraCS system.

-MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 81% of the cases.
-During the last reporting period, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 75% of the cases.
-During this reporting period, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 73% of the cases.
+During the second reporting period of 2020, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 67% of the cases.
+During the third reporting period of 2020, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required, in 66% of the cases.
+During the fourth reporting period of 2020, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 50% of the cases.
+During this reporting period, MCSO provided the Incidental Contact Receipt, a citation, or a warning, when required in 67% of the cases.
 MCSO is not in compliance with this Subparagraph.